sharplispers/clx/README.md

 ## Supported versions

-CLX should work with SBCL, CCL, ECL and CLISP.
+CLX should work with CCL, CLISP, CMUCL, ECL and SBCL.
 If it doesn't please submit an [issue](https://github.com/sharplispers/clx/issues/new) along with the version information of your implementation.